The Wruff Stuff Mr Puppy UK 2019 Contest is scored with a points-based system, with each contestant receiving a numerical score.

 We will not be publishing individual contestants' scores.

-If you would like to know your score, you may speak to the Head Judge privately after the contest (not on contest day itself: anytime from Sunday onwards).
+If you would like to know your score, you may speak to the Adjudicator privately after the contest (not on contest day itself: anytime from Sunday onwards).
 He won't be able to tell you which judge scored you which way, as the judges' scores are strictly confidential, but he will be able to tell you overall how you performed.

 You may also ask the judges after the contest if they've any feedback for you.
 They're here to help you, and they're very friendly, so if you'd like to know how you might be able to improve, please ask!
 They can't give you your specific scores, but they can give you feedback and comments on how you did.